vacu9708/vacu9708/README.md

 * **English** : 9 / 10
 * **Spanish(Español)** : 6 / 10
 > I have never been abroad and didn't speak these languages at first.
 I tried hard to learn english with various ways such as translating american songs,
-> playing games in english, trying to talk to foreigners, doing as many things as possible in english, reading american news, studying for authorized english tests, etc.<br>
+> playing games in english, trying to talk to foreigners, reading american news, studying for authorized english tests, etc.<br>
-> I didn't study spanish as hard as I studied english, but I have been interested in this language and have been studying it as a hobby steadily.
+> I didn't study spanish as hard as I studied english, but I have been interested in this language and have been studying it steadily as a hobby.

 # Please click to see :
 ## *Computer science*
-I tried to write comments on the code as in much detail as possible.
+I tried to write comments on the code in as much detail as possible.
 * [Understanding and implementing data structures](https://github.com/vacu9708/Data-structure)
 * [Understanding algorithm](https://github.com/vacu9708/Algorithm)